microconfig/microconfig/README.md

 # Profiles and explicit env name for includes and placeholders
 As we discussed you can create env specific properties using filename pattern: application.${ENV}.properties.
 You can use the same approach for creating profile specific properties.

-For example you can create folder for http client timeout settings:
+For example, you can create a folder for http client timeout settings:

 **timeout-settings/application.properties**
 ```*.properties